Cocktail Glasses: Basics for Beginners

 • B-52

-If you regularly enjoy these cocktails, the shot glass is certainly a required ingredient.
+If you enjoy these cocktails, shot glasses are a must.

 Specialty Glassware